William Frederick Harden

 Through no lack of willingness on his part, William’s active naval career at sea had lasted only 6 days.
 Sadly, the Burwash War Memorial does not record his name.
 There is no record of William having married; his next of kin is noted on his naval record as his widowed mother.

 After the War, there was a lengthy dispute over costs of removing the capsized ship, between the civil Dover Harbour Board and the Admiralty.
-Eventually, over the winter of 1925–1926 the hull was moved to the harbour shore and beached and most of the upper ship was slowly broken up by salvors and the remains of those who had died onboard were removed to Chatham.
-Eventually the remainder of the lower hull was concreted over and lies under the present-day ferry terminal.
+Eventually, over the winter of 1925–1926, the hull was moved to the harbour shore and beached.
+Most of the upper ship was slowly broken up by salvors and the remains of those who had died onboard were removed to Chatham.
+Finally, the remainder of the lower hull was concreted over and lies under the present-day ferry terminal.